Bundesliga Bulletin: Bayern Munich one win from glory, relegation battle heats up | DW | 14.06.2020

 Bayern Munich will win the title for an eighth straight time if they can win for the 11th straight time when they visit Bremen on Tuesday.
 Elsewhere, the fight for survival has heated up — but Paderborn are all but down.

-Good week for: Bayern Munich, Werder Bremen, Union Berlin, relegation battle, home teams
+Good week for: Bayern Munich, Werder Bremen, Union Berlin, relegation battle, away teams

 The headlines: